Tynong railway station

-Tynong railway station is located on the Gippsland line in Victoria, Australia.
-It serves the town of Tynong, and it opened on 12 February 1880.
+Tynong railway station is a regional railway station on the Gippsland line, part of the Victorian railway network.
+It serves the town of Tynong, in Victoria, Australia.
+Tynong station is a ground level unstaffed station, featuring an island platform.
+It opened on 12 February 1880.

+History

 In 1953, the line from Nar Nar Goon was duplicated, with electrification between Pakenham and Warragul occurring in 1954.
 In 1956, the line to Bunyip was duplicated, and in 1957, the present island platform was provided, when duplication of the line was provided through the station.

 Rail sidings were once provided at Tynong, however they were withdrawn in 1978/1979.
 On 1 October 1979, freight services to and from the station were withdrawn.
 A further siding was removed in 1982.

 In 1998, electrified services between Pakenham and Warragul ceased, with de-electrification between those stations occurring in 2001.

 Platforms and services

 Tynong has one island platform with two faces.
 It is serviced by V/Line Traralgon and selected Bairnsdale line services.